Guided Process Work

 -Viktor Frankl

-Through intense engagement with my own inner processes, I’ve come to see that the meaning of pain begins to unfold when we turn toward it with sincerity and honesty.
+Through intense engagement with my own inner processes, I have come to experience that the meaning of pain begins to unfold when we turn toward it with sincerity and honesty.

-In addition to dialogue, I incorporate creative and expressive approaches, along with the integration of the body — such as movement or body awareness — to engage additional sensory channels and access the unconscious.
+In addition to dialogue, I incorporate creative and expressive approaches and the integration of the body, for example through movement or body awareness, to engage additional sensory channels and access the unconscious.

 Possible Areas of Focus